-It all began about 10 years ago.
+It all began about 12 years ago.
 I (Casey) was in 10th grade and I wanted to start my own business…which let’s be honest my wanting to start a business started long before that when I was about 5 years old and tried to open a car wash in our driveway for my family.
-I was born and raised a farm girl as was big into FFA and showing animals so me and my brother Ryan started C&R Farms breeding, raising, and showing rabbits.
+I was born and raised a farm girl and was big into FFA and showing animals so me and my brother Ryan started C&R Farms breeding, raising, and showing rabbits.
 Fast forward to senior year of high school I had 25 rabbits, college was in view and I wasn’t making any money selling show rabbits around our area so my brain got to working and I got to researching.
 I have been a dog lover my whole life and we have always had dogs.
 At the time my Uncle was breeding Goldendoodles so I had been over to his house and helped him out and loved the dog breeding business.
 After much thought and research I asked my parents to join the business.
 Then we officially became a business and became CNR Farms as our original name was already taken.
 C for me Casey and R for my brother Ryan.
 Farms because well we live on a farm.
 I sold all my rabbits except 5 I kept as pets and bought 3 Labs that first year.
 I haven’t looked back since.
 I have absolutely fallen in love with breeding dogs and raising the best Labradoodle puppies that I can.

 Meet the Weredyk’s: